-We love experimenting with interesting cheese pairings and this month, we’ve been working our way through some brilliant teas from our friends at Teasup.
-It may sound surprising, but tea works very well with cheese; it shares many characteristics with wine such as tannins and terroir.
+We love experimenting with interesting cheese pairings.
+This month, we’ve been working our way through some brilliant teas from our friends at Teasup.
+It may sound surprising, but tea works very well with cheese.
+It shares many characteristics with wine such as tannins and terroir.
 Here are some of the pairings we’ve been enjoying, but we encourage you to get creative and try your own combinations too.

 First Flush Darjeeling & Somerset Brie